Last Updated on April 26, 2023 by Bestusefultips

 Step 4: Turn off Bluetooth and then turn it on again.

-Now try to pair it with your car or other Samsung Galaxy devices.
+Now, pair it with your car or other Samsung Galaxy devices.
 Also, try to connect Bluetooth pairs when turning Wi-Fi off.

 Alternative Way: Swipe down the notification panel at the top and tap Bluetooth to turn it on/off.